tianjialiu/FIRECAM/README.md

 ### Ancillary Apps
 * [GFEDv4s Explorer](https://globalfires.earthengine.app/view/gfedv4s): Explore GFEDv4s emissions (1997-2016) for burned area and all available chemical species, partitioned by land use/land cover
 - *Note*: Burned area from small fires is approximate based on the small fire fraction for emissions
+* [GFEDv4s Animated Burned Area](https://globalfires.earthengine.app/view/gfedv4s): Visualize the seasonality of GFEDv4s burned area.
+- *Note*: GFEDv4s BA is averaged into monthly means.
+Please wait until all the images load (check the layer list in the upper-right hand corner of the map) before clicking 'Play.'

 ## FIRECAM App
 (*Earth Engine Apps, no Google Earth Engine account required*)